urish/bluetooth-buzzer-button/README.md

 The button runs off a single CR2032 battery, and can run for several months in standby mode.
 It was originally created as part of my [In-Real-Life Chrome T-Rex Game](https://medium.com/@urish/i-saw-a-dinosaur-or-how-i-built-a-real-life-version-of-chrome-t-rex-game-92175f6cad2c) project.

+See this [example plunkr](https://plnkr.co/edit/uwBsIR2xN8AFZZyoSz7F) for interfacing with the button using Web Bluetooth.

 ## Parts

 | Part Name | Price | Comments |